-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
-Subsections applicable to this service fully attained. Ē
+Includes four subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

 There is governance commitment to remain restraint free.
 Restraint policies and procedures are in place.
-Restraint minimisation training for all staff occurs annually.
+Restraint related training for all staff occurs annually.
+There was one resident using a restraint on the day of the audit.